3rd Gangjeong Peace Music Camp

 Overview

 The 3rd Gangjeong Peace Music Camp will be held from June 5 (Fri) to June 7 (Sun), 2026, at Gangjeong Sports Park in Seogwipo, Jeju.
-Marking the 73rd anniversary of the Korean War armistice, the camp expands for the first time into a 3-day, 2-night format with a record 54 teams of musicians.
+Marking the 73rd anniversary of the Korean War armistice, the camp expands for the first time into a 3-day, 2-night format with 50 acts.
 As militarization and the threat of war intensify on the Korean Peninsula, the song of peace that began in Gangjeong Village grows into a stronger and wider solidarity.
 Under the slogan "Let's sing, let's dance, end the war!", musicians from diverse genres deliver messages of peace and anti-war through music.
+Tickets are on sale on the official booking page.

 Period